FranDiGio/dev-brain/2- Methodologies/DevOps.md

 ## `Definition`

 **DevOps** (short for _Development and Operations_) is a cultural and technical movement that extends Agile principles to the entire software delivery lifecycle.
-Its goal is to **unify development and operations** through collaboration, automation, and continuous improvement, enabling faster and more reliable delivery of value to users.
+DevOps is the practice of development and operation engineers working together during the entire development lifecycle, following Lean and Agile principles that allow them to deliver software in a rapid and continuous manner.

 ---
 ## `Key Ideas`